Codecademy/docs/content/python/concepts/built-in-functions/terms/super/super.md

 ## `super()`

 `super()` returns a temporary object of the superclass, allowing the superclass’s methods to be called.
-This comes in handy when using [multiple inheritance](#multiple-inheritance).
+This comes in handy when using multiple inheritance to derive a class from more than one base class.

 ## Codebyte Example